Popping an ibuprofen is one of those no-biggies. You have a headache? Ibuprofen. Sore muscles? Ibuprofen. Period cramps? Ibuprofen.

 "OTCs are safe, but that does not mean you can take as much as you want," Dr. Cryer says.
 "As with any medication, the likelihood of side effects goes up with the dose, especially NSAIDs," he says.

 Read the label.
-If it says to take two tablets in six hours, that's what you have to stick with.
-Taking more (say three tablets) or sooner (in three or four hours) will increase your risk of unhealthy effects.
+If it says to take two tablets in 6 hours, that's what you have to stick with.
+Taking more (say three tablets) or sooner (in 3 or 4 hours) will increase your risk of unhealthy effects.

 Lastly, know the number of days it's safe to take this without doctor supervision, Dr. Cryer says.
 The label will point this out, but it's often 10 days.
 After that amount of time, if you find you still need the medication, talk to your doctor.